-If noise is reasonably deemed to be bothering one person (considering the time, place and type of noise), it is too loud.
+If noise is reasonably deemed to be bothering one person (taking into account the time, place and type of noise), it is too loud.
 If noise can be clearly heard outside a Resident's room, it is too loud.

 COMMUNITY